-Sub-EUC Band - The EUC bands including the 8 bands in EUC 01 and 02 which were implemented in October 2019 as a result of Modification 0711.
+Sub-EUC Band - The EUC bands including the 8 bands in EUC 01 and 02 which were implemented in October 2019 as a result of DSC Change Proposal XRN4665 ("Creation of New End User Categories").

 Supplier - An industry party which provides gas to end consumers and bills them for this.
 This is often, but not always, the same party which acts as the Shipper and provides the gas to the Supplier at the ECV.
 The two functions are performed under different licences issued by Ofgem.